MINJILEE-PURDUE/ChatGPT-Political-Compass/README.md

 ## Limitations
 - Ambiguity in some questions, such as “Mothers may have careers, but their first duty is to be homemakers,” could affect response consistency.
 - The dataset is limited to 40 runs, which may not fully capture the range of possible biases.

+## Challenges
+During the experiments, some responses triggered warnings like “This content may violate our usage policies.”
+Additionally, the study encountered a usage cap on GPT-4.

 ## Future Work
 1. Expanding the dataset with over 100 additional runs to improve model performance and data representation.